 School districts have asked GSE staff to follow explicit protocols and make formal arrangements for your presence in their schools.
 Therefore, you may not freelance your field experience at a school of your choosing.
 If you have a special situation or difficulty around this field experience requirement, consult your advisor.
 Under no circumstances may you make your own placements.
 While every effort is made for students to have a shorter commute to schools, it is not assumed, and placement can be be anywhere in the local BOCES region or a bit beyond.
 You are expected to arrange transportation to your placement sites.

 Although GSE will try to accommodate students with extenuating circumstances, we cannot waive the 100-hour requirement.
-Prior teaching experience is valuable, but it cannot count toward meeting the 100-hour requirement because it is not linked to coursework.
+Prior teaching experience is valuable, but cannot count toward meeting the 100-hour requirement because it is not linked to coursework.
 Purposeful fieldwork will help you become a stronger teacher, and GSE has designed these experiences to be valuable and meaningful.
-These experiences will help you develop your understanding of pedagogy, curriculum, and the social, cultural and intellectual experiences of teaching and schooling.
+These experiences will help you develop your understanding of pedagogy, curriculum and the social, cultural and intellectual experiences of teaching and schooling.
 You will get to know teachers and students; you may help teachers by working with small groups or individual students.
-Your professors also may give you specific assignments connected to your field experiences.
+Your professors may also give you specific assignments connected to your field experiences.